Can Emulating Semantic Translation Help LLMs with Code Translation? A Study Based on Pseudocode: Results and Analysis

-Through case studies, we found that the advantage of pseudocode over PLs is its role as a general abstraction to bridge differences across diverse source-target PL pairs.
+Through case studies, we found that the advantage of pseudocode over PLs is its role as a \emph{general abstraction} to bridge differences across diverse source-target PL pairs.
 Specifically, aligning with findings in \cite{icse25intertrans}, we observed that a transitive PL is effective when it bridges the different features and APIs between the source and target PLs; meanwhile, different PL pairs may require varying transitive PLs.
 An inappropriate choice of intermediate PL may even increase the gap between the source and target PLs and introduce extra burdens in code translation, hindering the translation accuracy.
-Besides, an intermediate PL may also bring LLMs new burdens to satisfy its syntax and semantics, complicating the translation process.
-In contrast, flexible and descriptive pseudocode describes code intent and logic, offering a PL-agnostic abstraction that guides LLMs to focus on semantics instead of detailed PL-specific implementations, thereby offering better effectiveness in general.
-We also examined cases where pseudocode underperformed PLs in transitive translation and found that inferiority mainly stemmed from the missing essential details in the pseudocode (which will be discussed in \Cref{subsec: case-study}, Limit-2).
-In comparison, programs in intermediate PLs often preserve the complete code semantics, facilitating the generation of a semantically consistent translation result.
+In addition, an intermediate PL may also bring LLMs new burdens to satisfy its syntax and semantics, complicating the translation process.
+In contrast, flexible and descriptive pseudocode presents code intent and logic, offering a PL-agnostic abstraction that guides LLMs to focus on semantics instead of detailed PL-specific implementations, thereby offering better effectiveness in general.
+We also examined cases where pseudocode underperformed PLs in transitive translation and found that inferiority mainly stemmed from missing essential details in the pseudocode (which will be discussed in \Cref{subsubsec:limitations}, Limit-2).
+In comparison, programs in effective intermediate PLs often preserve the complete code semantics, facilitating the generation of a semantically preserving translation result.
 These findings highlight the advantages of pseudocode as a general effective intermediary, as well as the need for enhancing its quality to fully harness its effectiveness.

 \begin{summary} Pseudocode serves as a more general and effective intermediary than a specific PL in transitive code translation for most studied PL pairs.
-This is because pseudocode provides a PL-agnostic abstraction of code semantics that generally bridges differences across diverse source-target PL pairs, as an effective transitive PL acts for their fitting PL pairs. \end{summary}
+This is because pseudocode provides a PL-agnostic abstraction of code semantics that generally bridges differences across diverse source-target PL pairs, as an effective transitive PL does for suitable PL pairs.
+In development, practitioners can prioritize pseudocode as a universal bridge for translation across various PLs. \end{summary}